Days as an au pair can be tough and sometimes there are problems that occur and you just don't know what you can do to avoid or solve them.

 - act with concern about the family and their needs

-- hold back its habits and customs in order to adapt to the new culture
+- hold back their habits and customs in order to adapt to the new culture

 - ask directly, if there are any misapprehensions and uncertainties

-- be clarified about the education of the children by the host parents and follow their instructions and regulations: You have to ignore your own views, if different opinions appear
+- be clarified about the education of the children by the host parents and follow their instructions and regulations

-- talk with the host family about difficulties and overloads and also about your feelings and emotions: every little thing that results in discomfort should be addressed immediately
+- talk with the host family about difficulties and also about your feelings and emotions: every little thing that results in discomfort should be addressed immediately

 - always be open and sincere, because honesty leads to trust